What can we do to protect our families from the tide of pressures trying to crush the traditional family? How can we build strong family units?

 - “Strong and resilient families willingly and consciously spend family time together and enjoy working [and] playing … with each other.”

 - “Strong and resilient families practice clear and caring communication with each other.
 Communication is the lifeblood of family relationships.
-Healthy family communication involves listening to each other, trying to understand, being respectful of feelings and making a clear effort to explore concerns.
-Family members strengthen their connections as they listen carefully and try to communicate in ways that are positive and effective.”
+Healthy family communication involves listening to each other, trying to understand, being respectful of feelings and making a clear effort to explore concerns.”

 - “Strong and resilient families cultivate love and mutual respect by sharing compliments, giving expressions of appreciation and support to each other, and helping family members feel good about themselves.”